fivehills/conversion-for-depedency-from-PDTB/README.md

 5) The converting folder includes the following files: pdtb format files (wsj_0618), batch.bat, step1.pl, step2.pl.
 After running above, other files are dynamically generated after running.

 6) Note the current programming scripts are written by Perl.
+This is a dummy script for showing how to convert the PDTB example into dependencies.
 We will upload the Python version soon.